DavidKowarsky/worlds-elsewhere.com/pages/work-with-us/index.md

 Sign up for our [<i news>Newsletter</i>][newsletter] for the earliest announcement for cast/crew calls and open audition announcements.

-- We're looking to commissioning a [Banner Artist](./banner-artist-summer-21) for our 2021 Summer Cabaret show, with commission rate negotiable.

 ## Current Open Staff Positions

 Sign up for our [<i news>Newsletter</i>][newsletter] for the earliest announcement for open staff positions.